Nuchaz/BiblioCraft/README.md

  Turkish - tr_TR - Advancensar

- Norwegian - no_NO - mariogrip
+ Norwegian - no_NO - NikolaiNyegaard and mariogrip

 French - fr_FR - Linyor